-Inspect and clean the nose of the crankshaft.
+Inspect and clean the tappered nose of the crankshaft as the rotor is a friction fit.
 Remove all remaining oil with alcohol and a clean cloth.
 Clean the inside of the alternator rotor arbor of any remaining oil from the manufacturing process.
 Now that both surfaces are clean and prepared, slide the new rotor onto the crankshaft and seat it securely on the taper of the crankshaft.
 To confirm a clean interface, grasp the rotor and try turning it.
 If the rotor slips on the crankshaft, remove and clean it again.